singlekey-screening/Screening-Api/README.md

 # Screening-Api
-SingleKey Screening Api offers a fast, secure solution for landlords and property managers to screen applicants, providing full Equifax and background screening information in under 5 minutes.
+SingleKey Screening Api offers a fast, secure solution for landlords and property managers to screen applicants, providing full Equifax or Transunion credit data and background screening information in under 5 minutes.

 For a sample of our report or to learn more about our services, see [singlekey.com](https://singlekey.com), or contact us at **info@singlekey.com** and **1 (877) 978-1404**
 To get started with credentials for our sandbox environment, contact us at **info@singlekey.com**